 |What does PORTALLAS mean and where did the name come from?||The word PORTALLAS comes from the word PORTAL.
 PORTALLAS is the name of the portal that links the various worlds of the PORTALLAS universe together.
 There are multiple worlds and each one is connected to others through the PORTALLAS.
 Joshua was able to open the first PORTALLAS by finding the 3 orbs that are present in the FORESTIUM world, and bringing them together.|

 |Who are the main characters?||The main characters are Joshua, Andrew, Sarah, Galleon & The Goat.
 Each world also has other characters.
 For example, in Forestium, we find Fable & Florelle.
 Other than the main protagonists, some characters may appear in more than 1 book.|

 |Who do you base your characters on?||No individual character is based on anyone person in particular, but I do draw on my experience with the people I know and have known for certain elements to some characters.|

-Christopher Morgan is an author, blogger, IT Manager, graphics artist, businessman, volunteer and family man living in Melbourne, Australia.
+Christopher Morgan is a New York Times best selling author, blogger, IT Manager, graphics artist, businessman, volunteer and family man living in Melbourne, Australia.
 Much of his time is spent volunteering for his local community.
 He creates visual learning resources for primary school children, which are marketed through his company Bounce Learning Kids.
 He is also involved in local civics and sits on various community & council committees.